 - No Foreign Transaction or Balance Transfer Fees.
 This card doesn’t have balance transfer or foreign transaction fees.
 If you plan to spend a semester abroad or transfer a high-interest balance from another student credit card, this dual perk definitely reduces the cost of doing so.

 - No Penalty APR.
 The Journey Student Credit Card doesn’t have a penalty APR.
 That’s great news for students who occasionally miss payments during school breaks or at end-of-semester crunches.

 - Flexible Rewards Redemption.
 You can redeem your cash back rewards at any time and in any amount.
 If you don’t use your card that often, it can take months to reach other cards’ minimum redemption thresholds.

 - No Good Grades Discount or Bonus.
 Unlike some competitors, Capital One doesn’t reward you for good scholarship.

 - Rewards Can’t Be Redeemed for Merchandise.
-The Journey Student Credit Card’s cash back rewards can’t be directly redeemed for merchandise purchases.
-That’s a big drawback relative to the Upromise MasterCard and Citi ThankYou Preferred Card for College Students, both of which have extensive e-commerce portals.
+Journey’s cash back rewards can’t be directly redeemed for merchandise purchases.
+That’s a big drawback relative to some other student credit cards with e-commerce portals.

-Journey® Student Rewards from Capital One® doesn’t have the most generous cash back rewards program, lowest APR, or juiciest benefit lineup.
+Journey Student Rewards from Capital One doesn’t have the most generous cash back rewards program, lowest APR, or juiciest benefit lineup.
 But, for students just starting out on the path to financial fitness, it can be an incredibly powerful spending aid.